oaao/csv-json/README.md

     python csv_json.py -i inputCSVfile -o outputJSONfile --indent 4

+File extensions should be left out of the naming parameters.

 The input and output files must be given; see below for additional optional parameters.

 Argument | Default | Description